litepalette/litepalette.github.io/_posts/2020-06-01-unfoldings.md

 <sup> P.S.
 Recently, during meditation, my mind sometimes fall into some ad infinitum non-space (as vast as our consciousness can be), and I realised how art, or beauty, or the dewdrop of a moment (sensory alignment, before it plops! and ends), seems like an interface into the larger consciousness.
 I wondered why in certain environments, I enter such states of mind more easily (e.g. when there is wind, sitting under open sky on my porch, humidity not too heavy, etc.) than other times, which led me to the (admittedly meek) insight that perhaps symmetry (broadly), experienced subjectively, acts as interface or gateway into something cosmic.</sup>

-<sup>I realise also realised that wonder is important to me. to cultivate wonder is to cultivate joy & love. :)  also, wondering why theory engages minimally with spirituality. </sup>
+<sup>I also realised that wonder is important to me. to cultivate wonder is to cultivate joy & love. :)  also, wondering why theory engages so little with spirituality. </sup>

 ---